PhD, Boston College

-"Muslim and Christian Principles of Debate: Renewing Discourse in the Public Square."
-In Engaging the Other: Public Policy and the Clash of Ignorance, edited by Karim H. Karim and Mahmoud Eid.
-University of Ottawa Press (forthcoming).
+“Muslim and Christian Principles of Debate: Renewing Discourse in the Public Square.” in Engaging the Other: Public Policy and the Clash of Ignorance, edited by Karim H. Karim and Mahmoud Eid.
+MacMillian Press, 2014.

 Wael B. Hallaq.
 What is Sharia?: An Introduction.
 Ethiopian Journal of Religious Studies, Fall 2011.

 Aaron Stalnaker.
 Overcoming our Evil.
 Washington, D.C.: Georgetown University Press, 2006.
 Journal of the Society for Christian Ethics 30, no. 2 (Fall-Winter 2010): 215-216.

 Roland E. Miller.
 Muslims and The Gospel: A Reflection on Christian Sharing.
 Minneapolis: Lutheran Univ.
 Press, 2005.
 Mission Studies: Journal of the International Association for Mission Studies Magazine 24, no. 2 (February 2007): 341-342.

 “Faith in Human Rights?”
 Koinonia Magazine, Paulist Press, Winter 2009

 “In the Pursuit of Love” Journal of Interreligious Dialogue, July 2009